 Understand hydrogen applications and learn how to make hydrogen applications safe and efficient

-Ambitious decarbonization goals and increasing CO2 prices force companies to find new ways to produce and power logistics fleets, trains, and vehicles.
+Ambitious decarbonisation goals and increasing CO2 prices force companies to find new ways to produce and power logistics fleets, trains, and vehicles.
 The switch to renewable and low-emission energy requires innovative ideas that go beyond electric power.
 Especially energy-intensive applications, heavy vehicles, and the process industry need power-to-X solutions to master the transition to clean energy.

 Today, oil refining, ammonia production, methanol production, and steel production are the primary consumers of hydrogen.
 Most of the hydrogen is still supplied using fossil fuels.
 Therefore, there is enormous potential to reduce emissions with low-carbon hydrogen.
 A significant share of fossil fuel-based hydrogen is produced using natural gas via steam methane reforming (SMR).
-Retrofitting these existing production facilities with carbon capture and storage (CCS) technology (moving from grey to blue hydrogen) is one way to decarbonize hydrogen applications in the near- to mid-term.
+Retrofitting these existing production facilities with carbon capture and storage (CCS) technology (moving from grey to blue hydrogen) is one way to decarbonise hydrogen applications in the near- to mid-term.

 The demand for ammonia and methanol is expected to increase over the next few years, allowing low-carbon and green hydrogen suppliers to satisfy growing demand.

 In the long-term, steel production and other high-temperature industries will profit from the vast potential of low-carbon hydrogen.
-However, due to the technological complexity and high amounts of clean energy needed, the industry will require political support and low renewable electricity prices to access this opportunity for decarbonization.
+However, due to the technological complexity and high amounts of clean energy needed, the industry will require political support and low renewable electricity prices to access this opportunity for decarbonisation.